Terry, Montana: Tourism

+Terry is home to the historic Kempton Hotel which is the oldest continuously operated hotel in Montana, running since 1902.
+The hotel has hosted the likes of U.S. President Theodore Rosevelt and frontierswoman Calamity Jane.

 Government

 The Township of Terry has a Mayor-Council government with Rolane Christofferson serving as mayor.
-The City Council is made up of two council members serving individual wards.
-Peter Leyva serves Ward I, while Scott Christofferson serves Ward II.
+The City Council is made up of four council members serving two wards.